 The entire night people were swarming into the dusty compound of the house, overlooking the large fields and a family vegetable garden.
 “He was a driver, not a Mujahid [militant].
 Why would they shoot him?
 Is this what their ceasefire means?” questioned a mourner in the compound.

-At least an hour and a half after the gunfire, family members of Bilal, including neighbours and relatives, travelled to the Pulwama District Hospital to get his body.
+At least an hour and a half after the gunfire, family members of Bilal, including neighbours and relatives, traveled to the Pulwama District Hospital to get his body.
 Bilal’s older brother, Gulzar, told The Kashmir Walla that it was around 11:30 pm when they received Bilal’s body from the hospital.
 But they couldn’t find Mehraj.

 “We told the police we won’t leave until we can take Mehraj also.
 By 1:30 am a posse of police and STF [Special Task Force] personnel arrived at the hospital and shot tear gas shells leading to chaos.
 They took away Bilal’s body from the ambulance,” he explained.